iotaledger/wasp/documentation/docs/guide/solo/balances.md

 key).
 That address holds balances of colored tokens.
 Those tokens are _controlled_ by the private key.

-In ISCP we extend the concept of _address_ with the concept of `account`.
+In IOTA Smart Contracts, we extend the concept of _address_ with the concept of `account`.
 An `account` contains colored tokens just like an `address`.
 The `account` is located on some chain, and it is controlled by the same private key as the associated address.
 So, an address can control tokens on the UTXO Ledger